• Link to Facebook Link to Facebook Link to Facebook

 Chincoteague Island is a small island off the coast of Virginia.
 It is accessible by car, ferry, or plane.

-If you make a round-trip visit to the Eastern Shore within 24 hours, your return trip is only $6 during off-peak and $2 during peak periods.
+If you visit the Eastern Shore round-trip within 24 hours, your return trip is only $6 during off-peak periods and $2 during peak periods.

-If you are visiting Chincoteague from Maryland or Delaware, you can take the highway that starts at Pocomoke City and go down towards Chincoteague.
+If you are visiting Chincoteague from Maryland or Delaware, you can take the highway at Pocomoke City and go down towards Chincoteague.

 The island can be reached by car via the Chesapeake Bay Bridge-Tunnel, which connects it to the mainland.
 The bridge is about 23 miles long and has a toll of $14 for cars and $18 during peak periods, Friday through Sunday, May 15 – September 15.